nikitavoloboev/data/focusing/rules.md

 ## Nutrition
 - No processed sugar.
 No food with extra sugar in it.
 - Drink water, coffee and tea.
 No added sugar in the drinks.
-- Always have water/tea next to me when working on something.
+- Always have water/tea next to me.
 Fill up the water/tea if it empties.
 - No meat or dairy products.
 Health and [ethical reasons](../life/compassion.md).
 - Focus on Whole Food, Plant-Based diet.